Cooling system

 Water pump

-The water pump is a component of the engine cooling system and pumps the coolant from each component of the cooling circuit.
+The water pump is a component of the engine cooling system and circulates coolant from each component in the cooling circuit.

-This water pump includes a seal, bearing, pulley and housing, and is driven from the crankshaft by the reverse side of the timing belt to dampen the noise from the water pump pulley.
+This water pump includes a seal, bearing, pulley and housing and is driven from the crankshaft via the reverse side of the timing belt to reduce noise from the water pump pulley.

-The water pump is provided with a drain cap cup to prevent coolant from spilling onto customers.
+The water pump is equipped with a drain cover cup to prevent coolant from spilling onto customers.

 The water pump does not have an open type impeller, but a closed type plastic impeller to improve cooling efficiency.